moigagoo/cliar/docs/src/comparison.md

 ## DSL-free

-I believe that whenever pure Python does the trick, we should avoid DSLs.
-Every new DSL requires time to learn, and the knowledge you gain is virtually useless anywhere outside the scope of the DSL, which is by definition limited by the app it's used by.
+I believe DSLs should be avoided whenever pure Python is enough.
+A DSL requires time to learn, and the knowledge you gain is virtually useless anywhere outside the scope of the DSL, which is by definition the app it's used in.

+!!! note
     This thought along with other great ones has been beautifully explained by Robert E Brewer in [The Zen in Cherrypy](https://pyvideo.org/pycon-us-2010/pycon-2010--the-zen-of-cherrypy---111.html).

-**In Docopt**, you describe your CLI using a special DSL.
-You then ask docopt to parse the commandline string and pass the extracted values to the business logic.
+**In Docopt**, you describe your CLI using a DSL.
+Then, you ask docopt to parse the commandline string and pass the extracted values to the business logic.
 The interface is completely separated from the business logic.

-It may seem like a good idea until you actually start using docopt.
-In reality, you end up duplicating argument definitions: once in the DSL and then in the business logic:
+It may seem a good idea until you actually start using docopt.
+What happens is you end up duplicating argument definitions all the time:

 ```python
 '''Player.